Tips and Tricks

 Basic word processor.
 Useful to make quick list or type a letter.

 Copy and paste is a very useful trick to use on the computer.
-This video explains the basics of how to copy and paste text.
+Here are the basics of how to copy and paste text.

 Computer safety is everyone’s concern.
 It’s important to remember some basic safety tips when using the computer.
 Learning the computer will help you be more informed and stay safer in today’s information world.